Exploring PurpleAir and AQS Measurements

 fig

-The quantile-quantile plot is roughly linear.
-The slope of the curve is roughly 2, which indicates the spread of the PurpleAir measurements is about twice that of AQS.
+The quantile–quantile plot is roughly linear.
+We overlaid a dashed line with a slope of 2.2; it lines up the quantiles well, which indicates the spread of the PurpleAir measurements is about twice that of AQS.

 diffs = (nc4['pm25pa'] - nc4['pm25aqs'])